 Introduces education through consideration of the history and philosophy of American education and expectations and beliefs society and individuals hold for it today.
-Introduces trends and issues in curriculum, instruction, school organizations, teacher-learner processes and other careers in education.
-Ten hours of field experience required.
-Prerequisite: ENGL 132.
-(PCS 1.1, 3 credit hours: 3 hours lecture)
+Introduces trends and issues in curriculum, instruction, school organizations, teacher-learner processes, and careers in education.
+Fifteen hours of field experience required.
+Prerequisite: ENGL 132 or concurrent enrollment.
+(PCS 1.1, 3 credit hours: 3 hours lecture, 0 hours lab)